AjaniBilby/hx-keep/readme.md

 ### `hx-history="false"`

 This library will respect [hx-history](https://htmx.org/attributes/hx-history/), and omit any inputs or elements with this attribute when saving it's data.

 ---

+## CSS Classes

+### `hx-keep`

+If an element has this class if means it is being cached by `hx-keep` and does not match what the server originally sent.

+In the case of a `hx-keep="form"`, this class will update as the form values are changed allowing for save state indicators based on whether the input is actually different from what was originally served.

+---